 - London´s top Musicals

 - We start our walking route at Green Park Underground Station.
 From here, we walk through Green Park (make sure you take some peanuts with you in case the squirrels ask you for food!) and we get to Buckingham Palace, the famous Palace located in central London.
-The Changing of the Guard takes place at 11.30 am but make sure you check the up to date timetable on the official website.
+The Changing of the Guard takes place at 11.30 am but check confirmed dates in our article Dates Changing of the Guard in Buckingham Palace.

 - From here, we walk through one of London´s most beautiful parks (in my opinion anyway!), St James´s Park.
 Keep an eye out for the famous Pelicans of the park.
 On the other side of the park you will find the Churchill War Rooms, a WWII bunker and museum which I would really encourage you to visit if you can.
 From here we will get to Horse Guards Parade, where several annual celebrations take place.
 Once we get to Whitehall we will turn right, and walk towards Westminster Abbey and the Big Ben.

 - Whilst walking along Whitehall we will walk past Downing Street.
 This is where the Prime Minister lives, but unfortunately you won´t be able to take a photo of the famous black door as there is a gate to avoid people getting too close.
 If you keep walking you´ll get to Westminster Abbey.
 This is an impressive church which is historically important in the United Kingdom, where coronations have taken place since 1066.
 It will take you approximately 1-2 hours to visit Westminster Abbey, but it is definitely a visit that you should consider in your trip to London.
 There is a cafe inside Westminster Abbey where you can grab a coffee or something to eat.